 Step 1 – Get Headspace

 In order to access Headspace, you’ll need to create an account.
-Once you have an account, you can download the app from the App store or Google Play, in order to use Headspace on your phone.
+Once you have an account, you can download the app from the App store or Google Play to use Headspace on your phone.

 Step 2 – Pick a Time to Meditate Every Day